utah-cs4470-sp23/class/hw14/README.md

 assignment and test each of them, as described in that section, on all five programs.

+# If you didn't do HW12 or HW13

+If you didn't do HW12 or HW13, you can still pass this assignment.
+However, the grader won't be quite as helpful to you.

+Basically, the provided compiler implements a special mode when you pass the flag `-O4`.
+In this mode, the provided compiler applies the loop permutation optimization described here, but *not* any of the optimizations described in HW12 or HW13.

+If you produce the same output as the provided compiler at `-O4`, the grader will pass you. *However*, the diffs printed by the autograder only compare your compiler's output to the normal `-O3` mode where HW12 and HW13 optimizations are turned on.
+This means the diffs will not be useful to you.

+If you did not complete HW12 and HW13, but still intend to complete this homework assignment, we recommend you manually compare your compiler's output to `*.jpl.expected.opt3only` in the auto-grader's `hw14` directory.
+You would want to run something like this in the auto-grader directory:

+    make -C <your-repo> run TEST="hw14/$BENCH.jpl" FLAGS="-s -O3" |
+    python3 normalize-asm.py > yours.s
+    python3 normalize-asm.py < hw14/$BENCH.jpl.expected.opt3only > profs.s
+    diff yours.s profs.s

+This script runs your compiler (line 1), normalizes the assembly, and saves it to `yours.s` (line 2).
+Then it normalizes the expected assembly with only this assignment's optimizations, and saves that to `profs.s` (line 3).
+Finally it uses `diff` to compare the two files.

 # Overview

 In this assignment, we are focused on expressions like the following: